 Skip to content

-• This week’s assignment was to measure something by adding a sensor to a microcontroller board that I have designed and read it.
+• This week’s assignment involved adding a sensor to a microcontroller board I designed and reading its output.

-• Probe an input device’s analog levels and digital signals (group).
+• Probe and measure the input device’s analog levels and digital signals (group work).

 Sensors

-Before the test I read about the differences between analog an digital sensors and how they work here.
+Before the test, I researched the differences between analog and digital sensors and their operation here.

-An analog signal is one that can take on any number of values, unlike a digital signal which has only two values: HIGH and LOW.
-However, they require an analog-to-digital converter (ADC) to read the output.
+An analog signal can take on any value within a range, while a digital signal has only two states: HIGH and LOW.
+Analog sensors require an analog-to-digital converter (ADC) to read their output.

 Temperature sensors

-I used an Arduino UNO board and an analog temperature sensor module for this test.
-The idea is to see how the value of A0 decrese when I touch the sensor.
-I’ll check this values on the serial monitor.
+For this test, I used an Arduino UNO board with an analog temperature sensor module to observe how the value on A0 changes when I touch the sensor.
+I monitored these values on the serial monitor.

 Connection

-I uploaded this code to the Arduino UNO and I used this library: LiquidCrystal_l2C I found the library here.
-Just downloading the ZIP.
+I uploaded the following code to the Arduino UNO and used the LiquidCrystal_l2C library, which I found here.
+To install the library:

-Then I just copy this code into the Arduino IDE, selected the board and the port, verified that everything was fine and clicked to upload it.
+I then copied the provided code into the Arduino IDE, selected the appropriate board and port, verified the setup, and clicked upload.

 //Analog Temperature Sensor